 Your little one will make the move from a cot to a bed in their bedroom at a time that is right for you and your family.
-Some move to a cot as early as eighteen months, while others little ones stay in their cot until they are almost four.
-The arrival of a new sibling is the usual reason that your little one makes the shift from a cot to a bed and it is important to do this well in advance of their arrival.
+Some move to a cot as early as eighteen months, while other little ones stay in their cot until they are almost four.
+The arrival of a new sibling is a common reason that your little one makes the shift from a cot to a bed and it is important to do this well in advance of the new baby’s arrival.
 This will help to make it less stressful for all involved.

 Other common reasons for making the transition are that your little one may start toilet training at night-time or they may start ‘escaping’ from their cot.
 Whatever the reason you decide to move them to a bed, make sure you talk it though with them and explain how exciting it is that they are moving to a big bed and help them see the change in their bedroom as being a positive one.

 When you are introducing a new bed for your little one you can involve them in the change in a variety of ways.
 You might like to get them involved in choosing some new bed linen for their “Big Bed’ or helping choose some new decals for the wall in their bedroom.